-1 gigajoule (GJ) = 0.0238 tonnes of oil equivalent (toe) = 0.0341 tonnes of coal equivalent (tce) = 0.238 gigacalories (Gcal) = 278 kilowatt-hour (kWh) = 0.175 barrel of oil equivalent (BoE) = 0.947 million British thermal units (MBtu).
+4 1 gigajoule (GJ) = 0.0238 tonnes of oil equivalent (toe) = 0.0341 tonnes of coal equivalent (tce) = 0.238 gigacalories (Gcal) = 278 kilowatt-hour (kWh) = 0.175 barrel of oil equivalent (BoE) = 0.947 million British thermal units (MBtu).

-Substitution cost represents the difference between the annualised costs of the REmap Option and a conventional energy technology used to produce the same amount of energy divided by the total renewable energy use in final energy terms.
+5 Substitution cost represents the difference between the annualised costs of the REmap Option and a conventional energy technology used to produce the same amount of energy divided by the total renewable energy use in final energy terms.

-- Worldwide incremental energy system costs amount to an average of USD 93 billion annually until 2030, while average incremental investment needs are around USD 200 billion annually to 2030.
-Renewable subsidies rise to USD 238 billion in 2030 with the REmap Options fully deployed, but in some countries, subsidies peak before 2030.
+- Worldwide incremental energy system costs amount to an average of USD 133 billion annually until 2030, while average incremental investment needs are around USD 265 billion annually to 2030.
+Renewable subsidies rise to USD 315 billion in 2030 with the REmap Options fully deployed, but in some countries, subsidies peak before 2030.
 In comparison, global subsidies for fossil fuels amounted to USD 544 billion in 2012.
 Fossil-fuel subsidies will fall when the share of renewable energy rises. - Average health benefits due to the mitigation of air pollution from fossil-fuel use are in the range of USD 1.9-4.6 per GJ, while carbon dioxide (CO2) mitigation benefits are in the range of USD 3-12 per GJ.
-The total of cost and benefits results in net savings.
+The total of cost and benefits results in net savings of at least USD 123 billion, and as high as USD 738 billion by 2030.
 Compared to the Reference Case, renewable energy can yield 8.6 gigatonnes (Gt) of CO2 reductions in 2030, on par with the potential reduction due to energy efficiency.
 Renewable energy and energy efficiency offer, jointly, the prospect of significant CO2 reductions, in line with a maximum 2-degree Celsius global temperature rise. - Options will result in the creation of 900 000 jobs on average to 2030, compared to the Reference Case, generated directly by core activities without taking into account the intermediate inputs necessary to manufacture renewable energy equipment or construct and operate facilities.